skalavala/Multi-Room-Audio-Centralized-Audio-for-Home/Manage Raspberry Pis.md

 Now that you have a base framework, you can modify the commands, add/remove and change topic names, whatever suits your needs.

 If you check my github repo, I have a package [https://github.com/skalavala/smarthome/blob/master/packages/pi_admin.yaml](https://github.com/skalavala/smarthome/blob/master/packages/pi_admin.yaml) that shows you how to run commands and show WiFi and Disk information and have automations based on the data...
 If your RPi is running out of disk space, you can get an alert, of if the WiFi signal is too weak... or anything you like!

+I also like to point out that there are many wayc of achieving the same.
+This is just one simple way :)

 Good luck!